xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   a3 = np.multiply(a3,d3)   # keep only the values in d3

-  # increase a3 to not reduce the expected value of output
+  # increase a3 to not reduce the expected value of output z4
   # (ensures that the expected value of a3 remains the same) - to solve the scaling problem
-  a3 = a3 / keep_prob
+  a3 = a3 / keep_prob (Inverted dropout technique, make test easier because of less scaling problem, even you don't use dropout)
   ```
 - Vector d[l] is used for forward and back propagation and is the same for them, but it is different for each iteration (pass) or training example.
 - At test time we don't use dropout.
 If you implement dropout at test time - it would add noise to predictions.
+We don't apply dropout and do not keep the 1/keep_prob in the calculations used in training.

 ### Understanding Dropout

 - In the previous video, the intuition was that dropout randomly knocks out units in your network.
 So it's as if on every iteration you're working with a smaller NN, and so using a smaller NN seems like it should have a regularizing effect.
 - Another intuition: can't rely on any one feature, so have to spread out weights.
-- It's possible to show that dropout has a similar effect to L2 regularization.
+- It's possible to show that dropout has a similar effect to L2 regularization by shrinking the w.
 - Dropout can have different `keep_prob` per layer.
 - The input layer dropout has to be near 1 (or 1 - no dropout) because you don't want to eliminate a lot of features.
 - If you're more worried about some layers overfitting than others, you can set a lower `keep_prob` for some layers than others.
 The downside is, this gives you even more hyperparameters to search for using cross-validation.
 One other alternative might be to have some layers where you apply dropout and some layers where you don't apply dropout and then just have one hyperparameter, which is a `keep_prob` for the layers for which you do apply dropouts.